Algeron1/HireBoost/README.md

-# 📈 HireBoost
+📈 HireBoost

-**HireBoost** is an AI-powered web application for analyzing, translating, and enhancing resumes, built for job seekers around the world.
+HireBoost is an AI-driven web application for analyzing, translating, and improving résumés, designed for job seekers and HR professionals worldwide.

-## 📌 Key features:
+📌 Core Features for Job Seekers:
-- 📑 Upload your resume in text or PDF format
+Upload résumé in text or PDF format

-- 📊 Resume analysis against a selected job position
+AI-powered résumé analysis for relevance to a selected profession

-- 💡 AI-based suggestions for improving your resume
+AI recommendations for improving résumé content

-- 🌍 Resume translation into any language using neural networks
+Résumé translation into any language using neural networks

-- ✍️ Generation of new resume sections based on AI prompts
+Generation of new résumé sections and blocks

-- 🔐 User registration and login (Google OAuth planned)
+User registration and authorization

+One free session for all features per user

+Referral program

+Cover letter generation

+📌 Core Features for HR Specialists:
+Registration and authorization

+Upload résumé in text or PDF format

+Create/upload job postings in personal dashboard

+AI-powered primary résumé screening for job match

+AI résumé analysis with a list of recommended interview questions

-- 🎁 One free usage of each feature per user
+One free session for all features per user

-- 🤝 Referral program
+Referral program

-## 📚 Tech stack:
+📚 Technology Stack:
-- Java 24
+Java 24

-- Spring Boot 3.5
+Spring Boot 3.5

-- PostgreSQL
+PostgreSQL

-- OpenAI API
+OpenAI API

-- React + Tailwind
+React + Tailwind

-- Docker
+Docker

-## 📂 Project structure: